chabanovsky/so_association_tools/server_app/README.md

 ## Things To Do

-  1. Add ORM and a basic user's data and users' activity history.
-  2. Add authorisation in the tools only by [Stack Exchange OpneID](https://openid.stackexchange.com/).
-  3. Add ability [to post a comment](https://api.stackexchange.com/docs/create-comment) from the tools site to the Stack Overflow in a language [through API](https://api.stackexchange.com/docs/write).
-  4. Add a way to make it possible to add restrictions on what users can do (for example if a user adds random association we need to block them).
+  1. Add a way to make it possible to add restrictions on what users can do (for example if a user adds random association we need to block them).
-  5. Add a way to upload csv-data from logs that represents most viewed questions on SOen by Ru-users.
-Store the uploaded data in a database.
-If a question exists in the database already, update the counter.
-  6. Add a way to mark a question as associated (if one is associated through the app).
-It should not appear as a question for association if it is marked as an associated one.
-  7. Add a way for the associations to be approved/rejected for the community.
+  2. Add a way for the associations to be approved/rejected for the community.
 It's better to add API to the server app and then, add a special review queue through the extension app.

 ## How To Install